pachira aquatica money tree

 This money plant responds very well to pruning, which will be a necessity when the plant grows too large or if you wish to neaten or shape the plant.
 Both the foliage and the roots can be trimmed once the plant reaches the largest size you are comfortable with.

 You can continue to braid the stems of the plant as they grow taller.
-Do this before the new growth hardens off and remember to secure the tops of the stems with a tie to keep them in place.
+Do this before the new leaf growth hardens off and remember to secure the tops of the stems with a tie to keep them in place.

 Repotting and Transplanting